StackExchange/dnscontrol/documentation/adding-new-rtypes-rdata.md

 # Adding DNS Resource Types the "Rdata" way

-Terminology:

-* RType: A DNS "record type" such as an A, AAAA, CNAME, MX record.
-* RC-style: The original way to add new rtypes.
-* Rdata-style: The new way to add new rtypes, documented here.

 In September 2024 DNSControl gained a new way to implement rtypes called "Rdata-style".
 This can be used to add RFC-standard types such as LOC, as well as provider-specific types such as Cloudflare's "Single Redirect".

-This document explains how RData-style rtypes work and how to add a new record type using this method.
+This document explains how Rdata-style rtypes work and how to add a new record type using this method.

 The old and new styles are both supported.
 All new rtypes should use Rdata-style.
-There is no need to convert the old rtypes to use RData-style, though we'll gladly accept PRs that convert existing rtypes to use Rdata.
+There is no need to convert the old rtypes to use Rdata-style, though we'll gladly accept PRs that convert existing rtypes to use Rdata.

+## Terminology

+* RType: A DNS "record type" such as an A, AAAA, CNAME, MX record.
+* RC-style: The original way to add new rtypes.
+* Rdata-style: The new way to add new rtypes, documented here.

 ## Goals

 Goals of Rdata-style records:

-* **Goal: Make it considerably easier to add a new rtype.**
+* **Goal: Make it significantly easier to add a new rtype.**
   * Problem: RC-Style requires writing code in both Go and JavaScript.
   * Solution: Rdata-style requires only writing Go (plus 1 line of JavaScript)
 * **Goal: Make testing easier.**